mako-framework/docs/02_routing_and_controllers/01_routing.md

 ### Route groups

-Route groups are useful when you have a set of routes with the same constraints and middleware.
+Route groups are useful when you have a set of routes with the same settings.

 	$options =
 	[